-Serviced through its 34 sales locations across Canada and its 24 sales locations across the United States, Richelieu's extensive client base comprises close to 70,000 active customers.
-Of this total, over 62,000 customers are manufacturers of kitchen and bathroom cabinets, furniture and doors and windows which, in fiscal 2011, accounted for approximately 85% of Richelieu's total sales.
-The 8,000 other accounts are comprised of retailers, including hardware superstores, which accounted for the remaining 15% of Richelieu's sales during the same period.
+Serviced through its 35 sales locations across Canada, its 25 sales locations across the United States, its website www.richelieu.com and its two manufacturing plants in Canada, Richelieu's extensive client base comprises close to 70,000 active customers.
+Of this total, approximately 59,000 customers are manufacturers of kitchen and bathroom cabinets, furniture and doors and windows which, in fiscal 2013, accounted for approximately 85% of Richelieu's total sales.
+The other accounts are comprised mainly of retailers, including large renovation superstores, which accounted for the remaining 15% of Richelieu's sales during the same period.

-In fiscal 2011, 39% of Richelieu's total sales were in Eastern Canada, 19% in Ontario, 23% in Western Canada and 19% in the United States and abroad.
-In the same year, Richelieu's five largest customers accounted for approximately 11% of Richelieu's total sales.
+In fiscal 2013, 37% of Richelieu's total sales were in Eastern Canada, 17% in Ontario, 21% in Western Canada and 25% in the United States and abroad.
+In the same fiscal year, Richelieu's five largest customers accounted for approximately 12% of Richelieu's total sales.